4n0nymou3/multi-proxy-config-fetcher/README.md

    - Enabled protocols
    - Testing parameters
    - Geolocation API preferences
+3. Edit `src/fragment_settings.py` if you want to customize the advanced TLS fragmentation used in the Fragment endpoint
-3. Enable GitHub Actions in your forked repository
+4. Enable GitHub Actions in your forked repository
-4. Configurations will auto-update every 12 hours
+5. Configurations will auto-update automatically on the project's schedule

 #### Local Setup